tiiimcheeen/Tableau-Power_BI/retail transactions/README.md

 This folder contains the Tableau dashboard and the Power BI dashboard for "retail transactions" data.
-The original dataset is downloaded from https://sonsofhierarchies.com/real-world-fake-data/.
+The original dataset is available from https://sonsofhierarchies.com/real-world-fake-data/.

 # File Description
 * Retail Transactions raw file.csv : The original dataset